-The silicone on the handle stays quite cool, but the metal around it can still get quite hot.
-You may still find yourself having to using a potholder.
+The silicone on the handle stays quite cool but the metal around it can still get quite hot.
+You may still find yourself having to use a potholder.

-If you want a functional traditional kettle that is available in bright colors, the KitchenAid 2 quart kettle may be a solid choice.
+If you want a functional, traditional kettle that is available in bright colors, the KitchenAid two-quart kettle may be a solid choice.

 If you’re hard of hearing or tend to forget things cooking on the stove, you might want to consider something with a more reliable whistle.

-This BELLA electric kettle is a 1.2 liter kettle (about 5 cups).
-This is half the capacity of the Willow & Everett and 2/3s of the capacity of 2-quart kettles.
+This BELLA electric kettle is a 1.2-liter kettle (about five cups).
+This is half the capacity of the Willow & Everett and two-thirds of the capacity of two-quart kettles.

-However, this pretty tea kettle offers is dramatically different than a traditional stove-top kettle, but it's still reminiscent of something your grandmother might have owned.
+However, this pretty tea kettle offers something dramatically different than a traditional stove-top kettle, but it’s still reminiscent of something your grandmother might have owned.

-Lead-free ceramic keeps heat in incredibly well long after it has been heated and helps heating water quicker than plastic models.
+Lead-free ceramic keeps heat in incredibly well long after it has been heated, and helps heat water more quickly than plastic models.

 Excellent heat retention and automatic shutoff mean this isn’t too important.
 If you remove the kettle from the base while heating, it’ll resume operation as soon as you return it.

 Finally, this kettle is quite heavy.
-It's less than 5 pounds when empty, which is more than any of the traditional kettles above.
-When full, it's closer to 8 pounds.
-It should still be quite comfortable to pour from, but it's worth noting that it's somewhat heavier than you might be used to.
+It’s less than five pounds when empty, which is more than any of the traditional kettles above.
+When full, it’s closer to eight pounds.
+It should still be quite comfortable to pour from, but it’s worth noting that it’s somewhat heavier than you might be used to.